Hato1713/EMLab/README.md

-Our project of electromagnetism course!\n
+Our project of electromagnetism course!<br>
-An interactive and integrated platform for EM dynamics simulation.\n Function 'help' is not fully completed, but the usage of functions and commands can be found in docstrings of functions in 'EMfuncs'.
+An interactive and integrated platform for EM dynamics simulation.<br>
+Function 'help' is not fully completed, but the usage of functions and commands can be found in docstrings of functions in 'EMfuncs'.

 The 22nd Update, finally edited in 2024/12/16